A Skip to content

 5. Human Factors

-Fatigue, distraction, or lack of height training can lead to errors in judgment or improper equipment use.
-Workers need both physical readiness and mental awareness.
+Fatigue, distraction, or a lack of height training can all contribute to poor decision-making or the use of improper equipment, common working-at-height hazards.
+Workers need to be both physically and mentally prepared.

 6. Lack of Safety Equipment

-Not using fall arrest gear such as harnesses, lanyards, and roof anchors dramatically increases risk.
-Lack of personal protective equipment (PPE) is a direct violation of regulatory standards.
+Not wearing fall protection gear like harnesses, lanyards, and roof anchors greatly raises the risk.
+Not having personal protection equipment (PPE) is a blatant violation of the rules.

 7. Inadequate Risk Assessment